ophwug/docs/README.md

 > Of course, other AI assistants such as [ChatGPT](https://chat.openai.com/chat), [Claude](https://claude.ai/), or [Gemini](https://gemini.google.com) can also be used once you pass them the URL of this repository: https://github.com/ophwug/docs

 > [!WARNING]
-> **Always verify with original sources**: When using deepwiki or any AI assistant, remember to check the original cited text and images in this document.
+> **Always verify with original sources**: When using DeepWiki or any AI assistant, remember to check the original cited text and images in this document.
 AI assistants may not be able to properly interpret images or diagrams, and their understanding of visual content may be incomplete or inaccurate.
+They may also have biases that are incorrect within the openpilot community.
 Always cross-reference important information with the original source material.
 >

 [This document may also include links to other non-comma.ai Discords as well.](#discords-and-discussions-of-note)